 Snowdrops mark the first sign of spring, flowering ahead of daffodils and bluebells.
 They emerge through frozen soil from January and are in bloom until late-February.

 When you see a drift of snowdrops it’s easy to understand their appeal.
 Most of them appear very early in the year while other bulbs lie dormant, and they never fail to lift the spirits and remind us that spring is on its way.

 There are several hundred cultivars of snowdrop, often only distinguishable by the markings on the inner three petals of each flowerhead.
 There are both single and double varieties; most are green although some, e.g. Galanthus nivalis ‘Sandersii’ are yellow.

 Discover three tips for growing snowdrops, below.

-Snowdrops enjoy a well-drained spot in light shade, similar to their natural woodland habitat.
-If you are planting your bulbs in a heavy soil, add a little sharp sand or grit to the planting hole to improve drainage.
+Snowdrops do best in a well-drained soil in light shade, similar to their native woodland habitat.
+If you are planting your bulbs in heavy soil, add a little sharp sand or grit to the planting hole to improve drainage.